 Somewhere near Mosfellbaer

-After I finally managed to drag myself back to the apartment, I ate dinner then went to the pool.
+After I finally managed to drag myself back to the apartment, I ate dinner then went

 For some reason, the hot tub felt especially good tonight.